tsani/eval/bytecode.md

 Every heap object is made up of several values, each 64 bits wide.
 - first it has one value making up a header.
-    - 8 bits tag identifying what kind it is: CLO, CON
+    - 8 bits tag identifying what kind it is: CLO, CON, PAP
     - and every following octet represents a count or index according to the type of object
     - 8 bits count 1
     - 8 bits count 2